8cu/AbdullahJauish/README.md

 # Career 💾

-a Software Engineer at Daam And Ataa Company.<br>
+a Software Engineer at Daam And Ataa & Skylights Company.<br>
 Founder of:<br>
 Awosm, Qjects, Voltana, ArchBot, Catuzic, TagBot